Frequently Asked Questions

 What GPA do I need to study abroad?

 You must have at least a minimum GPA of 2.0 to study abroad.
 MU faculty-led programs require a minimum GPA of 2.0.
-Summer programs, Third party providers, and direct exchange, vary in their minimum GPA requirements anywhere from 2.5 to 3.2.
+Summer programs, third-party providers, and direct exchanges, vary in their minimum GPA requirements anywhere from 2.5 to 3.2.
 Check individual program webpages for specific GPA requirements.

 Do I need to know a foreign language?

 A small number of programs have a language requirement.
 Individual program webpages will list what (if any) foreign language requirements there may be.

 How much does it cost to study abroad?

 The cost of studying abroad varies by program and term.
 See the individual program webpages for specific program costs.
 Some programs may be less expensive than a semester at Methodist, while others may be more expensive.
 This is due to what the program cost covers as well as exchange rates and the cost of living in the program location.

 Yes, there are opportunities for financial aid through Methodist and through other means.
 If you are concerned about the costs of study abroad, make sure to read the Financial Aid for Study Abroad page and contact the Study Abroad Office with questions or for further information.